List of Akame ga Kill! characters: Tatsumi

 Tatsumi (タツミ) the male protagonist of the series, a teenage swordsman who sets out to the capital city to raise money for his impoverished village.
 He has brown hair and green eyes.
 Separated from his two companions, Tatsumi is swindled of his money, but is taken in by a girl with a wealthy upbringing.
 When he tries to defend that girl from Night Raid, he soon discovers that the girl had actually tortured and killed his comrades, so he kills her and is recruited to join Night Raid, He accepts, as their actions of fighting corruption would eventually help his village.
 His primary weapon is a short dagger, but he later inherits Bulat's Teigu after his death; "Demon Armor: Incursio" (悪鬼纏身 インクルシオ, Akki Tenshin: Inkurushio), which is a armor created from the still living flesh of a dragon-like Danger Beast called Tyrant.
 While normally a short sword, Incursio can form armor around the user and grant them powers such as invisibility and superhuman strength; in addition, the armor can evolve due to Tyrant's innate adaptive ability, improving itself to better protect the user.
-However, Tatsumi got seriously damaged during his battle against emperor, which results his death.
+However, Tatsumi got seriously damaged during his battle against emperor, which results in his death.